 There are some legal requirements which apply to personal data retention; our minimum retention period is 12 months and the maximum period is 7 years from the date the business transaction is ended.

-Where there are no legal requirements, data is destroyed or deleted;
+Where there are no legal requirements, data is destroyed, deleted or anonymised;

 · when you withdraw your consent